DeviaVir/zenbot/README.md

 Trade when % change from last two 1m periods is higher than average.

-- Like the sar strategy, this generates early signals and is effective in volatile markets and for price drop protection.
+**This strategy is experimental and has WILDLY varying sim results.
+NOT RECOMMENDED.**

-- Trades less frequently when volatility drops, resulting in better performance in sideways markets than sar.
+- Like the sar strategy, this generates early signals and can be effective in volatile markets and for sudden price drop protection.
-- Its weakness is that sometimes it misses signals from gradually developing trends.
+- Its weakness is that it performs very poorly in low-volatility situations and misses signals from gradually developing trends.

 ### Option tweaking tips